luckycold/content/Certs/CompTIA A+.md

 ### Internet Connection Types
 - Fiber (Optic)
 - Cable
-	- Shared Connection with other people in the area and can slow down
+	- Shared Connection with other people in the area and can slow down when other people in the area use it.